-Project Lia is a nonprofit organization and social enterprise working to address the many socioeconomic barriers to successful reentry through an innovative and collaborative work environment.
+Project Lia is a nonprofit social enterprise working to address the many socioeconomic barriers to successful reentry through an innovative and collaborative work environment.
 We repurpose discarded material into beautiful, one-of-a-kind home furnishings and accessories while providing workforce development training to successfully transition women-in-reentry into the labor market.

 We exemplify an inclusive local economy and ultimately help our participants become self-sufficient and valued members of society.
 We aim to create a space of understanding and mutual respect – a space where transforming material, transforms lives.